backstage/backstage/.changeset/search-cycles-sniff.md

 ---
+'@backstage/plugin-search-backend-node': patch
+'@backstage/plugin-search-backend-module-pg': patch
-'@backstage/plugin-search-backend-module-elasticsearch': minor
+'@backstage/plugin-search-backend-module-elasticsearch': patch
 ---

-The `Elastic Search` search engine query now contains a property called `pageLimit`, this new property specifies how many results to return per page and its default value is 25.
+The search engine has been updated to take advantage of the `pageLimit` property on search queries.
+If none is provided, the search engine will continue to use its default value of 25 results per page.